jeremyreeder/gridscout/docs/index.md

 You may wish to protect your own home and community.
 I suggest that you work together with others around you who share this goal.
-Such a group may be called an emergency response team, an emergency service, or a militia.
+Such a group may be called an emergency response team, an emergency service, a posse, or a militia.
+Read more [here][volunteering].

 I created GridScout™ to help me in my role as a community defense analyst for [my local battalion][battalion] of Idaho's unorganized militia.
 I share it to